SOCCER IS A CONTACT SPORT

-There is some measure of concern associated with a neophyte soccer parent who states that they are pleased that their child is playing a sport with “little contact,” or worse, “no contact.”
+Let there be no misunderstanding: Based on the rules, soccer is a contact sport.
+There is some measure of concern associated with parents new to soccer who may state that they are pleased that their child is playing a sport with “little contact,” or worse, “no contact.”
 One can only guess that this really means that they are pleased that, subconsciously or otherwise, their child is not playing a “collision sport” like American football.
-Let there be no misunderstanding: Soccer is a contact sport.
 With up to 22 players running around competing for space and the ball in the full-sides outdoor game, the chance for either intentional or unintentional bodily or other physical contact in soccer is extremely high.
 Essentially, there are three types of contact in soccer: 1.)
 Legal Contact, 2.)
 Illegal Contact, and 3.)
-Unfortunate Contact.
+Accidental Contact.

 The expectation during the performance of a fair charge is that both players will have at least one foot on the ground and that excessive force will not be used.
-In other words, the player making the challenge cannot just slam into an opponent who is in mid-air or barrel into him at whatever speed, even if the contact is shoulder to shoulder.
+In other words, the player making the challenge cannot just slam into an opponent who is in mid-air or barrel into him at high speed, even if the contact is shoulder to shoulder.
 A fair charge can result in a player being put to the ground, however, if one player loses his balance, timing catches an opponent on the “wrong foot” at the moment contact is made, or if another player is simply bigger or stronger.
 The mere fact that contact has occurred and a player winds up on the ground does not make the contact illegal.
 A fair challenge or fair tackle generally involves a defender cleanly contacting the ball first and not the opponent, when trying to take the ball away.
 A fair challenge or tackle may also result in the offensive player going to the ground, essentially tripping over the stopped ball.

-Illegal contact in soccer starts with the fouls identified in Law 12 of the FIFA Laws of the Game, “Fouls and Misconduct,” and escalates from poor challenges during the common run of play to truly inappropriate behavior.
+Illegal contact in soccer starts with the fouls identified in Law 12 of the Laws of the Game, “Fouls and Misconduct,” and escalates from poor challenges during the common run of play to truly inappropriate behavior.
 The illegal contact in Law 12 includes [improper] charges, jumps, kicks or attempts to kick, pushes, strikes or attempts to strike (including head-butt), [improper] tackles or challenges, and trips or attempts to trip [an opponent].”
-The Law states that, “A direct free kick is to be awarded to the opposing team if a player commits… [one of these] offenses in a manner considered by the referee to be careless, reckless or using excessive force.”
-It is also illegal to charge properly, but with the ball not within playing distance.
-Referees must use their judgment to determine the severity of the penalty to be applied.
+The Law states that, “A direct free kick is [to be] awarded [to the opposing team] if a player commits… [one of these] offenses against an opponent in a manner considered by the referee to be careless, reckless or using excessive force.”
+It is also illegal to charge or challenge properly, but with the ball not within playing distance.
+Referees must use their judgment to determine the severity of the penalties to be applied.
 Law 12 also addresses holding, impeding, biting or spitting, and throwing an object.

-FIFA’s Interpretation of the Laws of the Game and Guidelines for Referees states that, “‘Careless’ means that the player has shown a lack of attention or consideration when making a challenge or that he acted without precaution.”
+In Law 12, “Careless is when a player shows a lack of attention or consideration when making a challenge or acts without precaution.”
 (This results in the simple award of the free kick.)
-Further, it states that, “‘Reckless’ means that the player has acted with complete disregard to the danger to, or consequences for, his opponent.”
-(This is supposed to bring a yellow-card caution in addition to the free kick.)
-Finally, it states that, “‘Using excessive force’ means that the player has far exceeded the necessary use of force and is in danger of injuring his opponent.”
-(This is supposed to bring a red-card ejection in addition to the free kick.)
+“Reckless is when a player acts with disregard to the danger to, or consequences for, an opponent…” (This is supposed to bring a yellow-card caution in addition to the free kick.)
+“Using excessive force is when a player exceeds the necessary use of force and endangers the safety of an opponent…” (This is supposed to bring a red-card ejection in addition to the free kick.)

-All forms of contact in soccer must be recognized, understood, mitigated when possible, and ultimately accepted if one wants to play or coach the sport.
+All forms of contact in soccer must be recognized, understood, mitigated when possible, and the risks ultimately accepted if one wants to play or coach the sport.